 Not everyone is able to wear standard contact lenses, due to irregular eye shape or other eye conditions or impairments.
 Some of these eye conditions that prevent “hard to fit” patients from finding successful and comfortable vision correction include:

 Though standard lenses may not work for these patients, there are specialized lenses available that are made to adjust to irregular eye shapes, eye conditions, and challenging prescriptions.
-The Eye Docs can help you find comfortable lenses that address your specific eye needs to give you clear vision.
+True Eye Experts can help you find comfortable lenses that address your specific eye needs to give you clear vision.

 Contact Lenses for Dry Eyes

 If you are suffering from burning, red and irritated eyes, we will treat your dry eyes before providing you with contact lenses.
 If not addressed beforehand, contact lenses will exacerbate the symptoms of dry eye.
 After your dry eye treatment, we can then offer you contact lens options that are breathable and comfortable as well as wearing tips that prevent the reemergence of symptoms.